tenacityteam/tenacity-legacy/BUILDING.md

 ```
 sudo xbps-install wxWidgets-gtk3-devel
 ```
-If you do so, you will need to set `WX_CONFIG` environment variable:
+If you do so, you will need to set the `WX_CONFIG` environment variable:
 ```
 export WX_CONFIG=/usr/bin/wx-config-gtk3
 ```